 About

-Ryan’s growing passion for policy led him to dedicate his professional career to the Government of Canada.
-He decided to pursue a Joint Honours degree in Public Administration and Political Science at the University of Ottawa with the intention of turning that into a career as a policymaker for the federal government.
-His interest in public sector affairs has grown ever since.
+My passion for policy led me to dedicate my professional career to the Government of Canada.
+I decided to pursue a Joint Honours Bachelor’s of Social Science degree in Public Administration and Political Science at the University of Ottawa with the intention of using that to help me build a career as a policymaker within the federal government.
+My interest in public sector affairs has only grown ever since.

-In 2021, Ryan got his first job in the federal government as a policy analyst for Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
-In this job, he mainly conducted research that informed the development of new proposals for funding programs that are meant to strengthen First Nations governments across Canada.
-Ryan was also invited to deliver an informal presentation on the current state of homelessness in Canada during a lunch-and-learn session.
+In 2021, I got my first job in the federal government as a policy analyst working for Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC).
+In this job, I mainly conducted research that informed the development of new proposals for funding programs that are meant to strengthen First Nations governments across Canada.
+I was also invited to deliver an informal presentation on the current state of homelessness in Canada during a lunch-and-learn session.

-Ryan’s perspective on government affairs has been shaped by his experiences, and he has seen a lot, sometimes from the inside.
-He was a journalist during the 2019 federal election campaign, he worked for CIRNAC during the discovery of unmarked graves near former residential schools, he worked for PHAC as the rise and fall of the Omicron variant changed the pandemic and prompted PHAC to change in turn, and finally he worked for the Privy Council Office’s ATIP team at the time when Parliament was studying the Access to Information Act and seeking insight from current and former Privy Council Office and ATIP officials.
-This has given Ryan an intimate knowledge and understanding of how government works not just through its formal processes but also through its informal norms, conventions and culture.
+My perspective on government affairs has been shaped by my experiences, and I have seen a lot, often from the inside.
+I was a student journalist during the 2019 federal election campaign, I worked for CIRNAC when several First Nations governments began searching for unmarked graves near former residential schools, I worked for PHAC as the rise and fall of the Omicron variant changed the COVID-19 pandemic and prompted PHAC to change in turn, I worked for the PCO ATIP team at the time when Parliament was studying the Access to Information Act and seeking insight from current and former PCO and ATIP officials, and I supported PCO’s efforts to release documents relating the the March 2025 government transition.
+This has given me an intimate knowledge and understanding of how government works, not just through its formal processes but also through its informal norms, conventions and cultures.

 My Work Experience